br3ndonland/dotfiles/README.md

   - I do still retain a global _.eslintrc_ in my dotfiles repo, because it is a useful template for sensible defaults.

 - In the past, I also used [JavaScript Standard Style](https://standardjs.com/) (aka StandardJS).
 Standard Style has also [reportedly](https://changelog.com/podcast/359) been favored by Brendan Eich (creator of JavaScript) and Sir Tim Berners-Lee (creator of the World Wide Web).
-Prettier provides a similar code style, but with more features, so I use Pretter instead.
+Prettier provides a similar code style, but with more features, so I use Prettier instead.

 ### Python